USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 ---------------------------

-This document adopts the breakdown of QA practices that are similar to those adopted in NHSRC project QA/QC documentation and EPA Requirements for Quality Assurance Project Plans (QAPPs) for Modeling:
+This document adopts the breakdown of QA practices that are similar to those adopted in WST and WNTR projects QA/QC documentation and EPA Requirements for Quality Assurance Project Plans (QAPPs) for Modeling:

 > • Project Management\